+- Credit Risk

+- b.
+Liquidity Risk

+- c.
+Market Risk

-- Liquidity Risk - Operational Risk
+- d.
+Operational Risk

 The Company is exposed to a variety of risks such as credit risk, liquidity risk, market risk, operational risk, etc. The Company has therefore invested in talent, processes and emerging technologies for building advanced risk and underwriting capabilities.
-The Board of Directors has constituted a Risk Management Committee to address these and emerging techniques for building advanced risk and underwriting capabilities.
-The local of the constitution is a subsection of the risk of the risk management policy, risk management planning, implementation and monitoring of the risk management plan and mitigation of key risks.
+The Board of Directors has constituted a Risk Management Committee to address these risks.
+The Risk Management Committee's mandate includes periodic review of the risk management policy, risk management planning, implementation and monitoring of the risk management plan and mitigation of key risks.
 The risk owners are accountable to the Risk Committee for identification, assessment, aggregation, reporting and monitoring of risks.
-The board of directors are responsible for providing overall risk oversight, approving risk appetite, risk management policies and frameworks and providing adequate oversight for the decisions
+The board of directors are responsible for providing overall risk oversight, approving risk appetite, risk management policies and frameworks and providing adequate oversight for the decisions.